Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Has anybody seen the new camry in showroom?
 Just visited Toyota on Kanakpura road & they informed display vehicles will arrive only after feb.

-RahulRV is offline
+RahulRV is online now

 Old 7th January 2025, 13:47 #49